AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 the XLR sockets on the console, [you can connect fixtures using Ethernet](../networking/controlling-fixtures-over-a-network.md) and wireless links.

-All consoles can output up to 16 universes except **T1** which is limited to one single universe and **T2** to two universes.
+All consoles can control up to 64 universes except **T1** which is limited to one single universe (fixed at universe 1), **T2** to two universes (fixed at universes 1-2) and **T3** to sixteen universes (fixed at universes 1-16 - expandable with optional extra licence).

-If you need to output more universes, you can network the console to one or more [Avolites TitanNet Processing (TNP) nodes](../titan-net.md).
+The console itself will generate DMX output for up to 16 universes, above that you can network the console to one or more [Avolites TitanNet Processing (TNP) nodes](../titan-net.md).
 This off-loads the DMX processing, allowing the console to control up to 64 universes of DMX in total.

-> The software does not actually limit the number of universes from a single console to 16, but performance of the console will be degraded.
+> Apart from T1/T2/T3, the software does not actually limit the number of universes from a single console to 16, but performance of the console may be degraded depending on the complexity of the content.
 A warning will be shown in the processing load section of the TitanNet overview.

 ## Configuring DMX Outputs